Whenever you try to buy Premier League tickets, especially at one of the big clubs, you will run into these things

 Sometimes this becomes a dead end – like when Bournemouth were in the Premier League, for example.
-They have an 11,000-seat stadium, but a couple years back they got promoted to the Premier League.
-So if you weren’t buying tickets when they were nobody, then you basically never will, because every game sells out to season ticket holders and members with more points than you’ll ever get — since you can’t get tickets to Bournemouth and all.
+They have an 11,000-seat stadium, so if you weren’t buying tickets when they were nobody, then you basically never will, because every game sells out to season ticket holders and members with more points than you’ll ever get — since you can’t get tickets to Bournemouth and all.
 (Maybe this will change now that, as of the 2020-21 season, they are down in the Championship.)

 The same is true for big clubs, if they are playing another big club.
 For example, if Chelsea are playing West Brom, you might get a ticket on General Sale.
 If they are playing Tottenham, you’ll need a membership, and maybe points as well.

 The really big clubs have basically made a membership required to ever buy a ticket.
 For the most part, this is just recognizing the enormous demand, trying to keep track of everyone, and, of course, squeezing a few more quid out of us.
 But it’s a hoop you will have to jump through if you want into Man U, Liverpool, Chelsea, and Arsenal.